enoughtaha/ASCwebsite.github.io/README.md

-# enoughtaha.github.io
+# ASCwebsite.github.io

-Here is the personal website created by Ahnaf Taha, for Ahnaf Taha.

-Website is being redesigned for a more vintage-theme.
+Here is a small sample website developed in simple HTML/CSS/JS (including JQuery libraries).
+It has the potential to be used as a personal/portfolio website, and was created with a desktop view in mind.
+This project was made as a demonstration of a website with a "retro video game" theme, with no intention of being completed as a full-fledged visual website.